 Best wardrobe tips for a stay in the Big Easy

-New Orleans’ hot, humid summer weather tempts some to forget everything they ever learned about how to dress in public.
-But, though Mardi Gras itself promotes partying with wild abandon and embracing all things gaudy, even it involves functions requiring formal wear.
-In every way, the whole hot city is an exciting, crazy mix, and the best clothing tip to remember when visiting?
-Whatever the style, dress for the weather.
+New Orleans’ hot and humid weather tempts some to forget everything they ever learned about how to dress in public.
+Though Mardi Gras itself promotes partying with wild abandon and embracing all things gaudy, even it involves functions requiring formal wear.
+In every way, the whole hot city is an exciting, crazy mix that requires a versatile wardrobe depending on the time of year.

 What to wear